MarlinFirmware/MarlinDocumentation/articles/getting-started/overview.md

 If your hardware supports it, you can build yourself a LCD-CardReader+Click+encoder combination.
 It will enable you to realtime tune temperatures, accelerations, velocities, flow rates, select and print files from the SD card, preheat, disable the steppers, and do other fancy stuff.
-One working hardware is documented here: http://www.thingiverse.com/thing:12663 Also, with just a 20x4 or 16x2 display, useful data is shown.
+One working hardware is documented [here](http://www.thingiverse.com/thing:12663).
+Also, with just a 20x4 or 16x2 display, useful data is shown.

 ---